appcircleio/appcircle-docusaurus/docs/account/adding-google-play-service-account.md

 ![](<https://cdn.appcircle.io/docs/assets/google-service12.png>)

-14. Check the permissions of your account key and make sure this account has access to Releases and then click **Invite User**
+14. Check the permissions of your account key and make sure this account has access to Releases and then click **Invite User**.

 ![](<https://cdn.appcircle.io/docs/assets/google-service11.png>)